- Will work for twine, narrow tape, rope, MaxiShock and braid.

 - Hook ring end into a P Spring.

-- Insert rope through other end and through hole on center bolt.
+- Insert conductor through other end and through hole on center bolt.

-- Hold tail of rope to secure it and twist black knob on the side.
+- Hold tail of the conductor to secure it and twist black knob on the side.

-- Once the tail of rope is secured, let go and continue twisting knob until desired tension is reached.
+- Once the tail of conductor is secured, let go and continue twisting knob until desired tension is reached.
 P Spring should be half compressed.

 - To loosen or remove conductor from the tensioner: unscrew the knob on the side to release.